· ·

 32#.
 Decorative Tadelakt Finishes

-This traditional Moroccan plaster technique is waterproof and has a slightly shimmering, polished appearance.
-It’s an ideal choice for showers and backsplashes where you want a seamless, grout-free look.
+This traditional Moroccan plaster technique is naturally waterproof and features a slightly shimmering, polished appearance.
+It is an ideal choice for your showers and backsplashes where you want a truly seamless, grout-free look that feels incredibly sophisticated.

-The hand-applied nature of Tadelakt means every surface has a unique, artisanal movement.
-It adds a layer of quiet luxury and “old world” soul to a contemporary bathroom design.
+The hand-applied nature of Tadelakt means every surface displays a unique, artisanal movement that mass-produced tile cannot match.
+It adds a vital layer of quiet, understated luxury and “old-world” soul to your contemporary bathroom design.

 33#.
 Floor-to-Ceiling Library Walls

-A tall bookshelf filled with books and travel curiosities adds a personal, intellectual layer to a living room.
-Using light wood for the shelving keeps the massive feature from feeling heavy or dark.
+A tall bookshelf filled with books and travel curiosities adds a personal, intellectual layer to your main living room.
+Using light wood for the shelving keeps this massive feature from feeling heavy, dark, or overwhelming to the eye.

-It serves as a colorful backdrop that reflects the interests and history of the people living there.
-A library wall adds vertical interest and a sense of “home” to a minimalist coastal space.
+It serves as a vibrant, colorful backdrop that reflects the unique interests and personal history of the people living there.
+A library wall adds necessary vertical interest and a deep sense of “home” to a minimalist coastal space.

 34#.
 Modernist Water Fountains